Category Archives: Business

 Hourly Roofing Salary by State

-The following figures are based on estimated and average calculations.
+The following figures are based on estimated and average salary calculations for roofing employees in each state, not the actual cost of hiring a roofing contractor.

 The following salary data helps provide context for local roofing prices.